bxparks/AceWire/README.md

 and the `endTransmission()` method simply sends a STOP condition if requested.

 The `requestFrom()` method returns `quantity` if successful, or 0 if an error occurs.
-In buffered implementations, all of the data transfer happens in this method so a return value of `quantity` means the transfer was successful.
-But in unbuffered implementations, this method simply sends the `addr` byte, so a 0 means that the slave device responded with a NACK.
+In buffered I2C libraries, all of the data transfer happens in this method so a return value of `quantity` means the transfer was successful.
+But in unbuffered I2C libraries, this method simply sends the `addr` byte, so a 0 means that the slave device responded with a NACK.

 The `read()` method returns the data byte from the slave.
 There is no ability to detect an error condition from the slave in this method, mostly because it is